joshuadanielcruz/joshuadanielcruz/README.md

 # 👋 Hi, I'm Josh Cruz!

-🎓 I'm a Computer Systems Technology student at Mohawk College
+🎓 I'm a Software Development student @ Mohawk College
 💻 Currently working as a Software Engineering Intern @ Evertz Microsystems
 🤖 Research Assistant on the TEMI Robot Project
 📸 Passionate about filmmaking and music<br>